Preserving Privacy and Security in Federated Learning: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a secure framework for federated learning.
-Unlike existing research, we combine both secure aggregation and defense mechanisms against poisoning attacks under the same threat model that maintains their respective security and privacy guarantees.
+Unlike existing research, we integrate both secure aggregation and defense mechanisms against poisoning attacks under the same threat model that maintains their respective security and privacy guarantees.
 We have also proposed a secure aggregation protocol that can maintain liveness and privacy for model updates against malicious users.
 Furthermore, we have designed a ZKP protocol for users to attest non-backdoored models without revealing any information about their models.
 Our framework combines these two protocols and shows that the server can detect backdoors while preserving the privacy of the model updates.
 The privacy guarantees for the users' models have been theoretically proven.
-Moreover, to demonstrate the feasibility of the framework, we have presented an analysis on the computation and communication cost and provided some benchmarks regarding its run time and bandwidth consumption.
+Moreover, we have presented an analysis of the computation and communication cost and provided some benchmarks regarding its runtime and bandwidth consumption